-Here two children are wearing the same belt.
-The belt cannot properly spread the impact forces.
+Never allow two children to wear the same safety belt.
+The safety belt can not properly spread the impact forces.
 In a crash, the two children can be crushed together and seriously injured.
-A belt must be used by only one person at a time.
+A safety belt must be used by only one person at a time.